 Utilities for managing the fiscal calendar

 fiscalyear is a small, lightweight Python module providing helpful utilities for managing the fiscal calendar.
-It is designed as an extension of the built-in datetime and calendar modules, adding the ability to query the fiscal year and fiscal quarter of a date or datetime object.
+It is designed as an extension of the built-in datetime and calendar modules, adding the ability to query the fiscal year, fiscal quarter, fiscal month, and fiscal day of a date or datetime object.

 fiscalyear provides several useful classes.

 The FiscalYear class provides an object for storing information about the start and end of a particular fiscal year.